 I tend to like medium boiled eggs where the yolk is not completely firm but also not runny.
 They are perfect for breakfast.
 It’s almost like eating fried eggs.
 I love them sliced up and put on top of a couple slices of sourdough toast.

 However, if you want to make some tuna salad or egg salad or chop a boiled egg in just a regular green salad, I recommend boiling your eggs until they are hard boiled with firm yolks.

 You’ll want to use a microwave safe bowl and place the eggs in the bottom.
 Then, fill with hot water (if you can find hot water) about 1/2 inch over the eggs.

 Next, add a 1/2 teaspoon of salt per egg, so if you have 6 eggs, that would be 3 teaspoons of salt.
 DO NOT FORGET THIS STEP!
 This helps prevent egg explosions.

-Now, I love medium boiled eggs, so when the eggs are done in the microwave, I let them sit for 1 minute in the water.
+- For my favorite, medium boiled eggs, when the eggs are done in the microwave, I let them sit for 1 minute in the water.
 Then, I immediately put them in a bowl with ice water.

 *Microwaves can vary, so you might need to experiment on your microwave to see what time works best.
 These times were based on a 1500 watt microwave.